7 The Visual Culture of Consumerism and Fashion

 Reflection Exercise

-Watch the first 5 minutes of the first episode of A Stitch in Time (or the whole episode if you are keen!).
+Watch the first 5 minutes of the first episode of A Stitch in Time (or the whole episode if you are interested!).
 This episode explores the wardrobe of Charles II, and his foray into what is now considered the invention of the modern three piece suit.
 This clip will give you a sense of the rich history held within clothing and painting–and their connections to visual culture–demonstrating an approach to fashion very much unlike that which we experience today.
 The process of production is so intricate and in watching this show, you can start to gain a deeper appreciation for the skilled labour that goes into making a high quality garment.

 After watching the clip (or episode), spend 10-15 minutes freewriting on the topic of fashion and visual culture.
 Did this video raise any questions for you–perhaps not necessarily on Charles II but about the broader links between fashion, production, and visual culture?
 Is there a type of clothing that you would be interested in investigating in this level of detail?
 What time period is it from?
 What part of the world?
 What interests you about it?